villarama37/plugin/README.md

 ### Is this better than using tags?

-If use tags, you would need to manually modify the package.json file of the plugins before running `npm install`.
+Using tags, you would need to manually modify the package.json file of the plugins before running `npm install`. `+1`

-Also, if multiple packages have change, you can probably run `npm upgrade <package1> <package2>`
+For branch, we can upgrade multiple packages by running `npm upgrade <package1> <package2>` `+1`

+To figure out what version of the plugin a package is using, we need to look at package-lock.json. `-1`

 # Test